-For all these reasons, understanding anger, being able to see where it comes from, is part of coping with it more skillfully and with compassion.
+For all these reasons, understanding anger, being able to see where it comes from, is part of coping with it more skillfully and with compassion and kindness.

 Because anger can be triggered by different causes, it’s good to be able to distinguish between helpful and unhelpful anger.
 Anger at an injustice, that motivates you to act, to support others, is helpful.
 The kind of anger that causes you to act harshly or harm other people and yourself, is clearly not helpful.

-“As an evolutionary survival tool, anger is extremely effective.
-Practising meditation on anger, you’ll learn to tell your helpful anger from the unhelpful kind.”
+“As an evolutionary survival tool, anger is effective.
+Practising meditation for anger, you’ll learn to tell your helpful anger from the unhelpful kind.”